luca-drf/luca-drf.github.io/content/blog/oracle-python-m1.md

 ```

 Note: you might need to reload the shell in order for `pyenv-virtualenv` to work.
-Also note: brew will take care of openssl and readline dependencies and install
+Also note: brew will take care of openssl and readline dependencies installing
 their x86 versions in `/usr/local/opt`.

 Let's also install [Pyenv Alias](https://github.com/s1341/pyenv-alias) a handy
-Pyenv plugin for naming Python versions, so we can keep arm and x86 Python builds
+Pyenv plugin for labelling Python versions, so we can keep arm and x86 Python builds
 separated under `$(pyenv root)/versions`:

 ```bash